CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

    ![](../media/img29.png)

-10. Please select an Azure location to use, select the location as **East US 2** location, and click on the **Enter** button.
+10. Please select an Azure location to use, select the location as **East US 2,** and click on the **Enter** button.
 You can change the location using the up and down arrows.

-11. Next, select **AzureAIrg** resource group and hit **ENTER**.
+11. Next, select the **AzureAIrg** resource group and hit **ENTER**.

-12. Once the deployment succeeds, you will see the following message **SUCCESS: Your application was provisioned and deployed to Azure**.
+12. Once the deployment succeeds, you will see the following message: **SUCCESS: Your application was provisioned and deployed to Azure**.
 The deployment might take 5-10 minutes.
 It is producing a web package file, then creating the resource and publishing the package to the app service.

 13. Navigate back to the Azure portal, search, and select **App service**.
 Select the available web app that you have deployed in the previous step.

     ![](../media/img44.png)

-14. Next, click on **Browse** to open your Web application.
+14. Next, click on **Browse** to open your web application.

     ![](../media/img45.png)